CreatorOS/Enum/Learn.md

 Enums bounds a variable to have one of only a few predefined values.
 This reduces the number of bugs in your code.

+Let's create an Enum representing shipping status.
-In this below example, Status enum is defined to have only five statuses.
+It will have only five statuses.

 ```
-// SPDX-License-Identifier: MIT
-pragma solidity ^0.8.3;

-contract Enum {
-    // Enum representing shipping status
     enum Status {
         Pending,
         Shipped,